pglob/CS-410_Audio_Project/README.md

 There may be a warning from pydub about ffmpeg not being installed.
 Installing ffmpeg removes the warning, but it is not required for running the program and there is no benefit to installing it.

 ### Testing
-I tested this project using recordings I made myself.
+I tested this project manually using recordings I made myself.
 This means my testing was not very robust, but I hit failure cases very quickly, so my testing was more to make sure my implementation was correct.
 If the output tended to recognize the correct vowels, I considered that a success.
 Given the complexity of the project, I had looser testing requirements.

 I did not do testing on other voices.
-If I did, the expected formants would need adjusments because they were based on average male formants.
+If I did, the expected formants would need adjustments because they were based on average male formants.

 Recordings made on different days had a notable difference in the output.
 A small amount of background noise would shift detected formants enough that the detected vowel would change on some frames.